Project partner: Saaremaa municipality

 Saaremaa Municipality was established on 21.10.2017, joining former Kihelkonna, Laimjala, Leisi, Lääne-Saare, Mustjala, Orissaare, Pihtla, Pöide, Salme, Torgu and Valjala rural municipalities as well as Kuressaare town.
 Saaremaa Municipality is located in West-Estonia, in Saare County and covers the whole Saaremaa Island.
 The number of inhabitants is 31819 (01.01.2018), the municipality includes Kuressaare town, 9 hamlets and 426 villages.

-Lääne-Saare Municipality council and government form a local self-government that is leading and directing local development, including compilation of the local development plan and local spatial plans.
-The economy in Lääne-Saare Municipality is characterised by drawing on the local raw materials and clean nature.
-Agricultural sector consists of dairy cattle, sheep and maintenance of landscapes.
+Saaremaa Municipality council and government form a local self-government that is leading and directing local development, including compilation of the local development plan and local spatial plans.
+The economy in Saaremaa Municipality is characterised by drawing on the local raw materials and clean nature.
+Agricultural sector consists of dairy and beef cattle, sheep and maintenance of landscapes.
 Tourism entrepreneurs offer wide selection of services and activities.

-Lääne-Saare Municipality took over the responsibilities of the Lümanda Municipality in the LIFE Viva Grass project.
-The project area remained the same – the territory of the former Lümanda Municipality, which is 199 km².
-Lääne-Saare Municipality is contributing to the development of the integrated planning tool from the local government perspective and will test the tool by implementing it through its strategic planning processes.
-The main interest of Lääne-Saare Municipality is to preserve its nature values and to gain more knowledge on grasslands’ economic growth potential for the local society.
+Saaremaa Municipality took over the responsibilities of the Lääne-Saare Municipality (that took over the responsibilities of Lümanda Municipality in January 2015) in the LIFE Viva Grass project.
+The initial project area was the territory of the former Lümanda Municipality (199 km²).
+Now it was decided, for the better application of project results, to consider the whole Saaremaa Municipality as the project area.
+Saaremaa Municipality is contributing to the development of the integrated planning tool from the local government perspective and will test the tool by implementing it through its strategic planning processes.
+The main interest of Saaremaa Municipality is to preserve its nature values and to gain more knowledge on grasslands’ economic growth potential for the local society.